Living with missing teeth can take a significant toll on your quality of life.

 Dental Implant Restoration

 The implant restoration is the part of the implant that restores function and appearance.
 Dental implants may be paired with different types of dental restorations like a crown, bridge, or denture to address your unique tooth replacement needs.
-During your initial consultation, Dr. Savon will review all your options and help you decide which type of restoration is best for you.
+During your initial consultation, Dr. Savon and Dr. Engleman will review all your options and help you decide which type of restoration is best for you.

 Placing Your Dental Implant